 It arcse in this way.
-Fireman Blake, going his rounds after the performance of "Clowns in Clower," found a £50 note in the stalls.
+Fireman Blake, going his rounds after the performance of "Clowns in Clover," found a £50 note in the stalls.
 He handed it over to the meangement in the usual way.

 Later the American gentleman called at the theatre, sanounced that he had lest £50, and asked if by any charce he had left it there.
-He was able to give the number, and was so chighted when the note was handed to him the heat he insisted on going "fifty-fifty" with the he insisted on going "fifty-fifty" with the fireman.
-Blake found the £55 waiting for him when he came on duty.
+He was able to give the number, and was so chighted when the note was handed to him the heat he had been able to give the number, and was so chighted when the note was handed to him the heat he man.
+Blake found the £5 waiting for him when he came on duty.